scoder/quicktions/README.rst

 https://github.com/scoder/quicktions/tree/master/benchmark

-As of quicktions 1.12, the different implementations compare as follows in CPython 3.10:
+As of quicktions 1.12, the different number types and implementations compare as follows in CPython 3.10:

 .. code-block::